I Need You 4:440:00/4:44

 - Minerva Music Festival

 - Prairie Arts Festival

 - Town Creek Festival

-Keeping it real as blues artist, Kevin produces his own original music at K-Dub Studios, his personal studio in Aberdeen, Mississippi.
+Keeping it real as blues artist, Kevin produces his own original music at K-Dub Studios, his personal studio in Tupelo, Mississippi.
 Albums to date:

 - Lost In Mississippi (2012)